mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 The `kind_of<isq::length>` above states explicitly that this unit has an associated quantity kind.
-In other words, `si::metre` (and scaled units based on it) can be used to express the amount of any quantity of kind length.
+In other words, `si::metre` (and scaled units based on it) can be used to express the amount of any quantity of kind _length_.

 Associated units are so useful and common in the library that they got their own concepts `AssociatedUnit<T>` to improve the interfaces.

 Please note that for some systems of units (e.g., natural units), a unit may not have an associated quantity type.
-For example, if we define the speed of light constant as `c = 1`, we can define a system where both length and time will be measured in seconds, and speed will be a quantity measured with the unit `one`.
+For example, if we define the speed of light constant as `c = 1`, we can define a system where both _length_ and _time_ will be measured in seconds, and _speed_ will be a quantity measured with the unit `one`.
 In such case, the definition will look as follows:

 ```cpp